cssconf/blog-content/2015/2015-09-08_cssclasses-interview-lucie-hoehler/2015-09-08_cssclasses-interview-lucie-hoehler.md

 title:             CSSclasses - a CSSconf EU and OpenTechSchool Initiative
 tagline:          'interview with CSSclasses alumnus-turned-coach Lucie Höhler'
 description:      'CSSclasses what, where, why'
-keywords:          Lucie, Höhler, CSSconf, Berlin, conference, CSS, classes, lessons
+keywords:          Lucie, Höhler, CSSconf, CSSconf EU, Berlin, conference, CSS, classes, code, lessons
-excerpt:          'Designed for beginners and experts alike, CSSclasses is a series of one day events for people interested in getting acquainted and creative with CSS.
+excerpt:          'Designed for beginners and experts alike, CSSclasses is a series of one-day events for people interested in getting acquainted and creative with CSS.
 Lucie Höhler of the CSSconf EU team attended the classes as a participant last year and is still involved, now as a coach.'
 ---

 For beginners and experts alike, [CSSclasses](http://cssclasses.cssconf.eu/) is a series of one-day events for anyone interested in getting acquainted and creative with CSS.
-These part workshops, part hackathons are free to attend, organized by CSSconf EU and [OpenTechSchool](http://www.opentechschool.org/) and designed and delivered by a group of volunteer developers.
+These part workshops, part hackathons are free to attend, organized by [CSSconf EU](http://cssconf.eu) and [OpenTechSchool](http://www.opentechschool.org/) and delivered by volunteer developers.

 Launched in 2014, CSSclasses is an ambitious initiative aiming to make the introduction to coding not only more attractive, but also more accessible.
 Why CSS?
 Because it’s one of the most creative yet easy coding languages to get into.